-Assemble in accordance with section 4 of the Pilot's Operating Handbook.
+Assemble in accordance with the Pilot's Operating Handbook.

 Preflight

 A THOROUGH AND COMPLETE PREFLIGHT IS ESPECIALLY NECESSARY AFTER REASSEMBLY.
 THOROUGHLY CHECK ALL NUTS AND BOLTS (REFER TO SECTION 5 FOR TORQUING PROCEDURES BEFORE TIGHTENING ANY NUTS), WIRE ROUTING, SAIL FIT, MYLAR SHAPE AND OVERALL SYMMETRY OF THE WING BEFORE FLIGHT.